Critical configurations for three projective views: Key results from the two-view case

 \begin{proposition}[{\cite[Table 1]{HK} or {\cite[Table 1]{twoViews}}}] When the quadric $S_P$ is a hyperboloid with two camera centers on the same line, the conjugate $S_Q$ is a cone with no camera center at the vertex, and vice versa.
-In all other cases, the quadric $S_P$ and its conjugate $S_Q$ will be of the same type (see \cref{fig:critical_quadrics} for types). \end{proposition}
+In all other cases, the quadrics $S_P$ and $S_Q$ are of the same type (see \cref{fig:critical_quadrics} for types). \end{proposition}